 15. Reach out to people who reacted or commented on your post

 Using LinkedIn content for prospecting allows you to create tailored posts, articles, or LinkedIn polls to attract qualified prospects.
-Engage with them by asking questions, starting discussions, or teasing about new releases, and then identify potential leads manually or with a LinkedIn automation tool.
+Engage with them by asking questions, starting discussions, or teasing about new releases, and then identify potential leads.

 16. Check your company’s LinkedIn page followers